thomaszdxsn/requests-core/README.rst

 --------------

+**Goals**:

+- take urllib3 codebase
-Goals: take urllib3 codebase, add async support (with multiple backends), default to trio execution of async functions for blocking calls.
+- add async support (with multiple backends)
+- default to trio execution of async functions for blocking calls.
+- potentially, add h2 support (would be amazing, if feasable)

 Usage
 -----